sheetalrastogi/Notes/security/BestPractices_CloudSecurity.md

 15. Implement a **Zero Trust security model** with continuous verification of users, devices, sessions, and application requests.

-# Database Security Best Practices (Security Analyst Perspective)
+# Database Security Best Practices

 1. Enforce **data encryption at rest and in transit** using industry-standard encryption algorithms and protocols.
 2. Implement **least privilege access controls** through RBAC, database roles, and separation of duties.